Last Updated on

 One eulogy is very common.
 You can do three or more eulogies, but if so it is imperative that the speakers be brief; three to four minutes minutes maximum.

 HOW LONG SHOULD A EULOGY BE?

-A good length for a eulogy is about three to seven minutes, but no more than ten.
+A good length for a eulogy is about six to eight minutes, but no more than ten.